 - Melt butter and olive oil.
 Saute onions and cook mushrooms together, seasoning with salt & pepper

 - Add the minced garlic and saute.

 - Sprinkle with flour.
 Stir coating the vegetables until the flour is cooked.
 Next add the sherry, stir and scrape all of the bits from the bottom of the pan.
 Then add the chicken stock.

-- Increase the heat to high and bring to a boil, stirring and you'll see the mixture thickens.
+- Increase the heat to high and bring it to a boil, stirring and you'll see the mixture thickens.

 - Add the pasta.
 Continue to stir while it cooks to keep it from sticking.
 Cook the pasta according to the required cooking time on the package.

 - When there are two minutes remaining to cook the pasta, add the cheese and milk.
-Continue stir the creamy sauce until the cheese is melted, the cream is stirred thru and the pasta is cooked to al dente.
+Continue to stir the amazing creamy broth until the cheese is melted, the cream is stirred thru and the pasta is cooked to al dente.